khalid-hussain/shaheen/chap14.md

 In return for this extremely generous offer, we request the following in return:

-"Our forts in the northern and eastern borders that are currently under Mansour Bin Ahmed should be returned to us and we should also get a commitment that neither Mansour Bin Ahmed nor his successors should ever attack our kingdom's borders.
+"Our forts in the northern and eastern borders that are currently under Mansour bin Ahmed should be returned to us and we should also get a commitment that neither Mansour bin Ahmed nor his successors should ever attack our kingdom's borders.
 Apart from this, they should not interfere in the affairs of those kingdoms of Granada and Andercus whose rulers have become our allies and they will not support any rebel against us whether Christian or Muslim."